Discover Spinalonga’s rich history, explore Agios Nikolaos Lagoon, and savor authentic Greek street food on this full-day guided tour.

 After departing Spinalonga Island, lunch will be collected from a local restaurant in Elounda, and the remaining time can be spent exploring or relaxing on the beach.

 The next stop is Agios Nikolaos.
 At the heart of Agios Nikolaos lies Lake Voulismeni, likely formed by an earthquake.
-Here, there is an opportunity to enjoy a coffee break or take a stroll around the lake, offering a wonderful view from above of the town center and the harbor of Agios Nikolaos.
+Here, visitors can enjoy a coffee break or take a stroll around the lake, offering a stunning view from above of the town center and harbor of Agios Nikolaos.
+Please note that official guided tours are available on Tuesdays and Fridays.
+Daily, there will be escort guiding, and on Spinalonga Island, a map will be provided to help visitors explore all the significant monuments independently.

 - Total duration is approximate and includes the travel time.